TCE-Innovation/Subcontractor-Automation/docs/techSpecs/techSpecs.md

 ## Applications Used

-This project utilizes four main pieces of software:
+This project utilizes five main pieces of software:

 1. [Plumsail Forms]: Plumsail forms is the interface of this project: It is what subcontractors and TCE employees interact with.
 2. [JavaScript]: JavaScript controls the form to make it interactive and dynamically respond to user input.
 3. [Power Automate]: Power Automate runs the backend, from merging PDFs to processing submitted data.